Automating Computational Design with Generative AI: Conclusion

 \section{Conclusion}

-In this paper we evaluate the use of diffusion models for computational design at the example of floor plans.
-We analyse the current state of the art in the field and explain diffusion model approaches.
-We identify the main limitations and develop a novel approach to improve fine-tuning of diffusion models trough semantic encoding.
-We analyse the workflows for using the diffusion models qualitatively and evaluate the performance of different diffusion models encodings quantitatively in a large set of experiments.
+In this paper we evaluated the use of diffusion models for computational design for the example of floor plans.
+We analysed the current state of the art in the field and explained diffusion model approaches.
+We identified the main limitations and developed a novel approach to improve fine-tuning of diffusion models through semantic encoding.
+We analysed the workflows for using the diffusion models qualitatively and evaluate the performance of different diffusion model encodings quantitatively in a large set of experiments.
+Architectural quality of the floor plans was not evaluated for now, and would need a separate study, for example involving expert reviews.

-Our experiments show that current diffusion models already create floor plans and that results can be improved significantly with fine-tuning.
+Our experiments show that current diffusion models can already create floor plans and that results can be improved significantly with fine-tuning.
 Particularly our proposed semantic encoding improved validity of the generated floor plans to 90\,\%.
-However, our experiments also unveiled several shortcomings in the current diffusion models of which many track back to the lack of semantic understanding.
-Therefore, we identified several future directions for research in this new field of computation design that may in future automate many detailed planning steps.
-It is unclear yet, if we can get there with image-based diffusion models or if we need to start working on BIM-based Diffusion Models to unlock their semantic potential.
+However, our experiments also unveiled several shortcomings in the current diffusion models, of which many track back to the lack of semantic understanding.
+Therefore, we identified several future directions for research in this new field of AI-driven computational design, which may in future ultimately be able to automate many detailed planning steps.
+It is as of yet unclear whether we can get there with just this is possible to achieve through appropriately powerful image-based diffusion models, or whether we need to start working on BIM-based Diffusion Models to unlock their semantic potential.